How to Handle Water-Damaged DocumentsNovember 1, 2017

 It may seem silly to dry wet papers, but there are two important reasons to do this.
 First, dry the papers prevents mold and mildew from growing.
 Second, if you try to shred wet papers, they can end up clumping together and clog the shredder.
 To dry the paper, lay each sheet out flat on a dry surface and open nearby windows and use fans to circulate the air in the area.

 Important: If you discard papers that are even partially legible, the information could be still be stolen.
 If your business was flooded, you may also have documents that are not legally allowed to be thrown in the trash.
 When you have to deal with water-damaged documents, drying and shredding them is your best bet for safety.

 For help keeping your information safe, contact Complete Shredding Solutions instead!
 We specialize in data destruction so we know how to securely handle and dispose of your private information.
-For more information or to schedule a service, call us at 516-442-1624.
+For more information or to schedule a shredding service near me, call us at 516-442-1624.